RRCIII/RandomSecurityGenerator/README.md

 ## Purpose

-As a developer, I want to create a password generator that will randomly create a strong password that provides greater security for sensitive data.
+As a developer, I want to create random password generator that provides greater security for sensitive data.

 ## User Story